SnowHeight/SnowHeight/README.md

     Mockup defined for the first page

 05.05.23
+ToDo:
+  Select Project
+  Select Team
+Done:
-Project was selected
+  Project SnowHeight was selected
   Team was selected